There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #3: The Cutest Red Crochet Harness That Actually Stays Put (And Looks Adorable Doing It)

-This tiny Chihuahua is rocking a hand-crocheted red vest-style harness that wraps snug around the chest and connects to a bright red nylon leash with a silver clip.
-The texture is chunky and cozy — you can actually see the individual crochet stitches, which means someone put real time and love into making this thing.
+This tiny Chihuahua is wearing a cool looking hand-crocheted red vest-style harness.
+This harness has a snug fit around the chest and hooks onto a bright red nylon leash with a silver clip.
+The material used is a chunky and cozy type that shows the individual crochet stitches.
+Someone put a lot of time and effort into this!

-Slip the D-ring between stitches on the back panel while you’re still crocheting, not after.
-It stays way more secure that way.
+FYI: Slip the d-ring between the stitches on the back panel of the shirt while you’re still crocheting (before you sew it up) so that it stays more secure.

 📸 Photo credit: Instagram @huggybunnycrochet